youngboy/engine-docs/source/setup-node.md

 Apollo Server includes built-in support for tracing from version 1.1.0 onwards.

-The only code change required is to add tracing: true to the options passed to the Apollo Server middleware function for your framework of choice.
+The only code change required is to add "tracing: true" to the options passed to the Apollo Server middleware function for your framework of choice.
 For example, for Express:

 ```
 app.use('/graphql', bodyParser.json(), graphqlExpress({